-There are so many mattresses on the market these days, and every single one of them is marketing as having so many different benefits.
+There are so many great mattresses on the market these days, and every single one of them is marketing as having many different benefits but obviously some downsides too.
 It can be hard to figure out which advertisements are telling you the truth, and which mattress is best suited to help you solve a problem such as continually snoring during the night.

 In this case, the best thing for you to do is to arm yourself with as much knowledge as possible about why snoring occurs, what you can do about it, and what sleeping conditions are necessary to eliminate or reduce snoring.